The electronic receipt and commercial document in Italy: Complete guide

 Italy on the way to full tax system digitalization

 The introduction of the electronic receipt and telematic register in Italy in 2019 marked the beginning of tax system digitalization, but required costly certified telematic cash registers.
-As of 2024, new regulations will soon allow businesses to use certified software solutions, like fiskaly's SIGN IT, offering more flexibility and lower operating costs for this new era of the electronic receipt without RTs in Italy.
+As of 2024, new regulations will soon allow businesses to use certified software solutions, like fiskaly SIGN IT, offering more flexibility and lower operating costs for this new era of the electronic receipt without RTs in Italy.

-Background: e-Invoicing in Italy
+e-invoicing in Italy

 The electronic receipt: Legal framework and transmission to the Agenzia delle Entrate (AdE)